Approximate Bayesian computation for Markovian binary trees in phylogenetics: Introduction

 To model variation in diversification rates more realistically, it is necessary to replace the linear birth-death process by a more complex model that can account for these variations.
 One way to do this is to consider discrete traits of the species, known as \emph{states}, which may influence the diversification rates.
 States may represent a number of different phenotypes, as discussed above, or may simply provide more flexibility in modelling without necessarily corresponding to particular physical traits.

-The \textit{binary state speciation and extinction} (BiSSE) model \citep{maddison2007estimating} allows species to have two such states, which are observed in extant species.
+The \textit{binary state speciation and extinction} (BiSSE) model \citep{maddison2007estimating} allows each species to have two such states, which we assume to be observed in extant species.
 For each state, the rates of speciation and extinction are constant, as are rates of transition from one state to the other.
-In general, the children of a speciation are assumed to be in the same state as the parent. \citet{maddison2007estimating} showed how to calculate the likelihood of a given phylogenetic tree under this model, using systems of differential equations; this allows an estimation of diversification rates using maximum likelihood methods.
-This approach has also been applied to a variety of related models, including (but not limited to) models that allow for multiple states (MuSSE, \citeauthor{fitzjohn2009estimating}, \citeyear{fitzjohn2009estimating}), two hidden states (HiSSE, \citeauthor{beaulieu2016detecting}, \citeyear{beaulieu2016detecting}), and so-called ``several examined and concealed" states (SecSSE, \citeauthor{herrera2019detecting}, \citeyear{herrera2019detecting}).
+In general, the children of a speciation are assumed to be in the same state as the parent. \citet{maddison2007estimating} used systems of differential equations to calculate the likelihood of a given phylogenetic tree under this model; this allows an estimation of diversification rates using maximum likelihood methods.
+This approach has also been applied to a variety of related models, including models that allow for multiple states (MuSSE, \citep{fitzjohn2009estimating}), two hidden states (HiSSE, \citep{beaulieu2016detecting}), and so-called ``several examined and concealed" states (SecSSE, \citep{herrera2019detecting}).
 More recently, \citet{louca2020general} introduced a fast method of calculating likelihoods under the BiSSE model, allowing much larger trees to be analysed.

-The BiSSE model is a special case of a tractable class of Markovian continuous-time branching processes called the \emph{Markovian binary tree} (MBT, \citealp{kontoleon2006markovian,hautphenne2012markovian,hautphenne2014algorithm}).
-In this model, species can be in any number of \emph{phases} (equivalent to states), and each phase has specific (but constant throughout time) rates of birth (into children of given phases, not necessarily identical to the parent or to each other), transition (into a different phase), and death.
+The BiSSE model is a special case of a tractable class of Markovian continuous-time branching processes called the \emph{Markovian binary tree} (MBT, \citep{kontoleon2006markovian,hautphenne2012markovian,hautphenne2014algorithm}).
+In this model, species can be in one of any number of \emph{phases} (equivalent to states), and each phase has specific (but constant throughout time) rates of birth (into children of given phases, not necessarily identical to the parent or to each other), transition (into a different phase), and death.
 This model provides the necessary flexibility to account for variation in diversification rates.
-However, as the number of phases increases, the model becomes more complicated, and it becomes more computationally costly to compute the likelihood of phylogenies using a BiSSE-like approach.
-Another drawback of likelihood methods is a strong dependence on the inferred phylogeny, including branch lengths which are not always able to be reliably inferred from sequence data.
+However, as the number of phases increases, the model becomes more complex, and computing the likelihood of phylogenies using a system of differential equations becomes increasingly computationally expensive.
+Another drawback of likelihood methods is their strong dependence on the inferred phylogeny, including branch lengths, which cannot always be reliably estimated from sequence data.